Biden presidency: What's at stake for Visegrad Group countries?

-The governments of Visegrad Group (V4) countries – the Czech Republic, Hungary, Poland and Slovakia – appeared divided over the victory of Democratic candidate and former vice-president Joe Biden in the 2020 US presidential election.
-While some appeared to regret the departure of President Donald Trump, others saw it as the welcome end of a US foreign policy that had become too erratic and unpredictable.
+The governments of Visegrad Group (V4) countries – the Czech Republic, Hungary, Poland and Slovakia – appeared divided on the victory of Democratic candidate and former vice-president Joe Biden in the 2020 US presidential election.
+While some seemed to regret the departure of President Donald Trump, others saw it as the opportune end of a US foreign policy that had become too erratic and unpredictable.

-Whichever side of the aisle you might find yourself on, the arrival of Joe Biden at the White House should not lead to any radical changes in the American position with regard to the Visegrad Group countries, and more generally Washington’s approach to transatlantic ties with the EU.
+Whichever side of the aisle you might find yourself on, the arrival of Joe Biden at the White House should not lead to any radical change in the American position with regard to the Visegrad Group countries, and more generally in Washington’s approach to transatlantic ties with the EU.
 The new US administration will probably act within the scope of a certain strategic continuity, marked by a real albeit limited interest in the so-called “Old Continent”.

 The Visegrad Group and the Trump / Biden dilemma